An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Simulation Studies

 \subsection{Inverted Pendulum}

-Stabilization of the inverted pendulum is used to demonstrate the advantages and effectiveness of various control approaches.
-We choose an inverted pendulum system in~\cite{feng2002controller} without disturbance.
-The dynamics of the inverted pendulum are described by
+Stabilization of the inverted pendulum is always used to demonstrate the advantages and effectiveness of various control methods.
+The inverted pendulum system in~\cite{gao2013universal} is chosen.
+The inverted pendulum has the following dynamics: